joeldmyers/react-review-2019/README.md

 ```

 If we want it to run only once, have an empty array; if we want it to run every time the component updates, leave off the array entirely.

+### Strict Mode

+We can wrap everything in <React.StrictMode></React.StrictMode> to enforce not using deprecated aspects of React.